Daniel Shumba

-He is a well mannered person known to be open, yet firm and direct in his dealings.
-He is a highly regarded parliamentarian and seats on its highest committee, the Standing Rules & Orders Committee (SROC), he was an influential and key member of the Justice & Legal Portfolio committee, and was also the esteemed Chairman of the Mines and Energy Portfolio committee.
+He has seats on the Standing Rules & Orders Committee (SROC), and was a member of the Justice & Legal Portfolio committee, and was also the Chairman of the Mines and Energy Portfolio committee.

-Dr Daniel Shumba has represented Zimbabwe at the Africa Institute of Legislative Forum (2013) in Abuja, Nigeria, and also lead the Zimbabwe's monitoring delegations to the 2014 South Africa National Elections, and the 2014 Namibia National Elections.
+Shumba has represented Zimbabwe at the Africa Institute of Legislative Forum (2013) in Abuja, Nigeria, and also led the Zimbabwe's monitoring delegations to the 2014 South Africa National Elections, and the 2014 Namibia National Elections.
 He is also a member of a number of regional and international economic bodies (including the World Economic Forum).

-Dr Daniel Shumba was the head of delegation to the ACP and the joint ACP-EU Parliamentary Assembly.
-He chaired the ACP Standing Committee on Political Affairs at the 40th session of the ACP Parliamentary Assembly, and also chaired the Political Affairs Bureau at the 30th session of the ACP-EU Joint Parliamentary Assembly in Brussels on the 4 and 8 December 2015.
+Shumba was the head of delegation to the ACP and the joint ACP-EU Parliamentary Assembly.
+He chaired the ACP Standing Committee on Political Affairs at the 40th session of the ACP Parliamentary Assembly, and also chaired the Political Affairs Bureau at the 30th session of the ACP-EU Joint Parliamentary Assembly in Brussels on 4 and 8 December 2015.

 On 18 January 2018, following the coup and political gamesmanship in Zanu PF, Shumba was withdrawn from the Parliament of Zimbabwe.
-This move was necessitated by his relentless efforts in exposing corruption, fraud, and other delinquencies by the Zanu PF government.

 He was educated in Zimbabwe, Zambia and the UK.
 He holds an MBA and a PhD in 'International Business Strategy'.
 He has businesses in IT, Hospitality, Mining and Telecommunications.
-Dr Daniel Shumba operates between Zimbabwe and South Africa.
-Shumba is a well known strategist and consults for business, and NGOs in Africa.
+Shumba operates between Zimbabwe and South Africa.

-Shumba has invested across many sectors of business and sits on many corporate boards and is a member of many international bodies.
-Noted as a pundit on regional business issues, he provides his services within the SADC region.

 Upon leaving the Defense Forces, Shumba emerged as a leading entrepreneur after setting up and managing Systems Technology, an ITC business.
 Systems Technology was a leading supplier of ITC equipment and services to the government of Zimbabwe, Educational Institutions, Mining sector, banks, and to other corporates.